 A local installer will help guild you through the process and will be very knowledgeable about your local jurisdiction's rules, regulations, and costs.

 A septic system typically consists of an underground pipe containing all the wastewater from your house that feeds into an underground 'septic tank' about 10-15ft from your home.
-This tank is sized according to the number of occupants your house has in order to allow gravity and bacteria to separate out the solids to the bottom of the tank and allow the remaining effluent to flow out the other side into an underground zig-zag perforated pipe called the 'drain field' (it is often referred to as a 'leach field' as well).
-The length of the perforated drain field pipe is also sized according to the number of occupants as well as the soil conditions.
+This tank is sized according to the number of occupants your house has in order to allow gravity and bacteria to separate out the solids to the bottom of the tank and allow the remaining effluent to flow out the other side into an underground perforated pipe called the 'drain field' (it is often referred to as a 'leach field' as well).
+The length of the perforated drain field pipe is also sized as a factor of the number of occupants and soil conditions.

-A Note on Regulations: The testing, design, permitting and installation of a septic system is typically governed by your local health department.
-The first step in to contact them and understand their location specific requirements are.
+A Note on Regulations: The testing, design, permitting and installation of a septic system is typically governed by your local health or building department.
+The first step in to contact them and understand their specific requirements are.
 We recommend retaining a local installer who will be very knowledgeable in this domain.
-Sometime the rules are not explicitly written down or made available so having an expert to help navigate this aspect of homebuilding is important.
+Sometime the rules are not explicitly written down or made available so having an expert to help navigate this aspect of homebuilding essential.